apisnetworks/apiscp-docs/docs/admin/WebApps.md

 ```

 chromium runs when screenshot updates are required.
 Setting a large TTL in *[screenshots]* => *ttl* allows these screenshots to remain cached for long periods of time until `web:capture-inventory()` is run.

+## Ad hoc apps

+Ad hoc types are defined by a manifest called `.webapp.yml` within the document root for the site.
+Manifests may be created by selecting the "Ad hoc" app type in **Web** > **Web Apps** or by copying the skeleton from `resources/storehouse/webapp-adhoc.yml `to the designated document root.